jacebrowning/mine/README.md

     name: My MacBook Air
 ```

 Include the applications you would like `mine` to manage.
+The `versions` dictionary identifies the name of the executable on each platform.
 The `queued` setting indicates it must be closed before anoter instance can start.
 Computers are added automatically when `mine` is run.

 For remote application management, `mine` needs to be called periodically on each of your computers.
 Cron is good for this: